Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps: Theoretical Background

-where $A$ is the Jacobian matrix containing the amplitude and direction of the gravitational lensing. $A$ is written in terms of two weak lensing parameters, reduced shear ($g$) and convergence ($\kappa$).
+where $A$ is the Jacobian matrix containing the amplitude and direction of the gravitational lensing. $A$ is written in terms of two weak-lensing parameters, reduced shear ($g$) and convergence ($\kappa$):

 The reduced shear, $g_i=\gamma_i/(1-\kappa)$, is the combination of shear ($\gamma$) and convergence ($\kappa$).
 The $(1-\kappa)$ term describes the magnification, the difference in image size and brightness.
 The matrix part describes the direction of the distortion in the image.
-In weak gravitational lensing, we can assume $\kappa \ll 1$ so that the reduced shear is considered as shear, $g\approx\gamma$.
-According to the above formula, convergence and shear are the second order derivatives of the lensing potential.
+In WL, we can assume $\kappa \ll 1$ so that the reduced shear is considered as shear, $g\approx\gamma$.
+According to the above formula, convergence and shear are the second-order derivatives of the lensing potential.
 The convergence can be reconstructed by Fourier transform of the shear field \citep{KS93}.

 The convergence is the dimensionless surface mass density.
-If there are multiple sources and lens along the line of sight, the convergence is written as follows,
+If there are multiple sources and lenses along the line of sight, the convergence is written as follows:

-where $\kappa(\vec{\theta}, p_s)$ is the convergence at a fixed angular position $\vec{\theta}$ with respect to a given source redshift probability density $p_s$. $q(r', p_s)$ is the lensing weight or lensing efficiency for a fixed lens plane $r'$ and source distribution $p_s$.
+where $\kappa(\vec{\theta}, p_s)$ is the convergence at a fixed angular position $\vec{\theta}$ with respect to a given source redshift probability density $p_s$ and $q(r', p_s)$ is the lensing weight or lensing efficiency for a fixed lens plane $r'$ and source distribution $p_s$.
 The convergence is the weighted integral of the density fluctuation along the line of sight.